 How to Paint Shiplap | All Your Questions Answered

 Painting shiplap.
 Who knew it could be such a hot topic?
-However, I’ve RECEIVED a lot of questions about how to paint shiplap, so I’m going to be answering all of them today!
+However, I’ve received a lot of questions about how to paint shiplap, or a shiplap accent wall, so I’m going to be answering all of them today!
 How to paint shiplap cracks, how to paint tongue and groove shiplap, what paint finish to use on shiplap.
 Everything you you need to know to have beautiful walls.
-Let’s dive in!

 First off, don’t feel guilty covering up those pretty shiplap panels with paint.
 Especially if you’re using real tongue and groove and not faux shiplap.
 There are the real wood people out there, that think all wood should be exposed and never painted, and they can sometimes lead to feeling guilty about painting wood.
 Then there are others (I think you and I fall into this category) who feel that painting certain wood furniture and walls helps to showcase the few pieces of wood you do want to keep paint free.
 It’s all about balance!
 So paint away friends!
 Release the guilt.
 This wood is still going to shine, even painted, and create such a cozy aesthetic to your home!